RTradeLtd/Temporal/README.md

 Should you wish to consider donations, or private investment, email admin@rtradetechnologies.com.

-Should you wish to contribute not just to TEMPORAL, but to the overall success of RTrade and our platform, you may purchase RTC for ETH from our [RTCETH Smart Contract](https://etherscan.io/address/0x40e68e3F58b9C1928954BEe5dEcC09A45aA531f8#code)
+Should you wish to contribute not just to Temporal, but to the overall success of RTrade and our platform, you may purchase RTC for ETH from our [RTCETH Smart Contract](https://etherscan.io/address/0x40e68e3F58b9C1928954BEe5dEcC09A45aA531f8#code)

 ## Media